Conversions between kinetic and surface energy in periodically forced multiphase turbulence: Modelling

 where $C_s$ is a third model parameter to be determined.
 The system Eqs. \eqref{eq:multiphase-kapibara} is one of the main result of the present paper.
-It consists of four coupled ODEs which allows the kinetic and surface energy to be predicted together with the kinetic and surface energy dissipation/destruction rates.
+It consists of four coupled ODEs which allows the kinetic and surface energy to be predicted together with the kinetic and surface energy dissipation/destruction rates. {We just proved that the model equation for $\epsilon_s$ and $\chi$ are formally identical.
+Therefore, we will hereafter refer to $\chi$ as the destruction rate of surface energy (as we also did previously), although only $\epsilon_s$ can truly (dimensionally) be considered as such.}

+{It is important to emphasize that the model for $P$ which is here borrowed to \cite{Vallet1999} is well adapted to characterize the production of surface area due to the tangential strain rate.
+However, in two-phase flows, the evolution of the interfacial area is also due to topological changes of the fluid structures: it increases with breakup and decreases with coalescence.
+During break-up, $P$ can potentially reach much larger values than $(\epsilon/\nu)^{1/2}$.
+Therefore, the model of \cite{Vallet1999} is likely to require corrections in some dense multiphase flows where topological changes can be frequent.
+The choice we have made here for $P$ should therefore be regarded as a preliminary step}.

+{The stretch rate $K$ has a clear physical relevance.
+It appears as a linear source term in the exact evolution equation for the surface energy, Eq. \eqref{eq:stretch_rate}.
+Here, the latter is decomposed as $K=P-\chi$.
+Therefore, the modelling of $\chi$ is inherently linked to the choice of model for $P$.
+As a result, the quantities $P,~\chi$ (more precisely $F_s$ and $\epsilon_s$) which are here interpreted as a surface production and destruction term, respectively, cannot be viewed as having intrinsic physical significance.
+Only their difference, $K$, possesses such significance}. {For that reason, the time evolution for $P$ and $\chi$ will not be analysed further in the results section.}

+{A final comment concerns the modelling choice adopted for the surface destruction term $\chi$.
+We adopt here an expression inspired by the $k-\epsilon$ model, an approach that inherently assumes the absence of out-of-equilibrium dynamics.
+In practical terms, this means we consider that no energy cascade occurs for the surface energy.
+At present, we lack evidence to confirm the validity of this assumption, so this modelling choice mirrors our current limited understanding of how surface energy is transferred across scales.}